Classification of Antimicrobial Peptides

 7. Based on molecular targets

 AMPs can be broadly classified into two families: cell surface targeting peptides (e.g. nisins and temporins) and intracellular targeting peptides (e.g. Pro-rich peptides).
 Cell surface-targeting peptides, including both membrane-targeting and non-membrane targeting peptides, can be further classified based on specific targets such as cell wall/carbohydrates, lipids/membranes, and proteins/receptors.
 Likewise, intracellular targeting AMPs can be further classified based on the specific target molecules (e.g. proteins, DNA, and RNA).
-Further details can be found in the Antimicrobal Peptide book below.
+A summary of these molecular targets can be found in a review article Antimicrobial Peptides in 2014.

 References